 This is what they will look like at the end…Don’t you want to just grab one from the screen?!

-If you want almond crusted chicken leftovers double the recipe.
-This recipe served enough for dinner of 4 and a few pieces were left.
-Chicken strips are great as an appetizer with organic ketchup or your favourite healthy dipping sauce like Honey Mustard, on top of a salad, as a main dish served with a side like brown rice, quinoa or Cauliflower Mashed Potatoes.
+If you want leftovers, double the recipe.
+One batch served 4 people and a few pieces were left.
+Chicken strips are great as an appetizer with organic ketchup or your favourite healthy dipping sauce like healthy honey mustard dressing, with baby kale salad, along brown rice, quinoa or cauliflower mashed potatoes.
 Enjoy!

 - 1.5 lbs or 3 very large chicken breasts, boneless & skinless

 - 1 1/4 cup almonds, ground (almond meal works too)*

 - 1 tsp oregano or basil, dried

 - Cooking spray (I use Misto)

 - Preheat oven to 450 F degrees.
 Line large baking sheet with unbleached parchment paper, spray well with cooking spray and set aside.

 - In one small bowl, mix ground almonds (almond meal), garlic (onion) powder, oregano (basil), salt and pepper.
 In another small bowl, whisk the eggs.

 - Wash chicken breasts and pat dry with paper towel.
 Cut into 1/2 inch thick strips lengthwise.
 Place a few on a cutting board, cover with a piece of plastic wrap and pound with a meat tenderizer a few times.
 Repeat with remaining pieces.